• About The Emerald Palate

 But that’s where the similarities end.
 Alton owners Ashley and Joe decided to pivot into wine making from the corporate world.
 Joe was in finance and Ashley still works in tech at Nordstrom, but they decided to move to Walla Walla from Seattle because of their obsession with wine and Joe’s nostalgia for the farm life he had growing up.

-Now they make about 2,500 cases a year and run arguably the most beautiful tasting room in all of Walla Walla (just look at the cover photo of this article!).
+Now they make about 3,000 cases a year and run arguably the most beautiful tasting room in all of Walla Walla.
 Ashley was pouring for us when we last visit, so I asked her their wine philosophy.
 She said Walla Walla is known for wines meant to age, but they source unique grapes to create wines that aren’t too fancy to open up on the Tuesday after you purchase it.

 Devona